 There are few pop-punk songs as famous and iconic as Blink 182's What's My Age Again?

-The 1999 track, which was released in April 1999, saw the band - comprised of Tom DeLonge, Mark Hoppus and Travis Barker strip off in its iconic video.
+Taken from Blink's 1999 Enema Of The State album, which celebrates 20 years since its release, the track saw the band - comprised of Tom DeLonge, Mark Hoppus and Travis Barker strip-off for its iconic video.

 But as it turns out, the first verse contains a common misheard lyric and most of us had no bloody clue!